To become one with Tasmania’s winter wilds, all you need is a mountain, a kayak and a plucky disregard for cold weather.

 Lay your head in the Cradle

-And make sure you save room for dessert with the devil in a decadent after-dark experience, where cheeky Tasmanian devils keep you company by the fire at Devils @ Cradle.
+Spy wildlife pottering on the powdery snow and hike the 3hr, 6km Dove Lake circuit (perhaps glimpsing O’Hern on the lake).
+After dark, cheeky Tasmanian devils keep you company by the fire during a twilight joey encounter at Devils @ Cradle.
 It’s wise to keep your distance from these unique creatures in the wild, but the wildlife park’s expert handlers can give you a close-up experience.

 Further afield in north-west Tasmania, it doesn’t get much more romantic than glamping in nature with Gleneagle Tasmania, toasting marshmallows over a glowing fire and steaming up the crisp forest air in a clawfoot bath.